Tutorial Gateway

 print(multi_func(5, 20))

-In this lambda example, we are using three-arguments.
-Next, we are multiplying those three argument values.
+In this example, we are using three arguments.
+Next, we multiply those three argument values.

 print(multi(5, 2, 6))